 Date: Thu Oct 31, 2002 11:50 am

 The time has come…..

 With a slight lag in the relay, I did pick up the torch.
 For those of you on the apsolist last spring, you may recall the dogs alleged dire straights coming to our attention.
 I was haunted by the fact the dogs hadn’t received respect or recognition by most breeders and fanciers since their recent predecessors entered the western hemisphere.
 Realizing the dogs would never receive this if appropriate action wasn’t taken, I picked up the torch.

 This announcement was scheduled to be made in September, 2003 because there is still much workto be done, following my carefully developed plan.
 The dogs arrived at my house clipped short, which is one of the main reasons I have remained quiet.
 I wanted to present the dogs to you, Lhasa Apso fanciers, in full coat, groomed to our standards.
-For the time being I will share a photograph of Nyalu’s headpiece (right) taken two days after the dogs arrival.
-You can find it in the album titled Dharmapala Kunza.
-I am in the process of developing a website.
+For the time being I will share a photograph of Nyalu’s headpiece taken two days after the dogs’ arrival.

 Mr. D’Aoust, Madame de Zarobe and Cecile Clover are directly responsible for this wonderful opportunity.
 Ten dogs were placed with me in August 2001.
 A litter, consisting of a female and two males, was born here June 2, 2002.
 Not only were these dogs given to me, but Ceese and her Mac drove the dogs to Colorado!